cisco/lal-build-manager/SPEC.md

 }
 ```

-Which could be invoked with `lal script subroutine there mr`, which would `echo hi there mr` in the container.
+Which could be invoked with `lal run subroutine there mr`, which would `echo hi there mr` in the container.
 An optional `completer` function can be supplied for autocomplete of values.

-Alias: `lal run`
+Alias: `lal script`

 #### lal stash [name]
 Stashes the current `OUTPUT` folder to in `~/.lal/cache/stash/${component}/${NAME}` for future reuse.
 This can be put into another repository with `lal update component=name`